 Luke 10:20 “Nevertheless, do not rejoice in this, that the spirits are subject to you, but rejoice that your names are written in heaven.”

 The 72 disciples just get back from a huge Mission trip and they are really excited, largely because the Demons obeyed them.
 Up to this point people had been very fearful of the demonized, and to have the demons obey you was simply amazing.
 But Jesus stops them in their tracks and says “do not rejoice in this, that the spirits are subject to you, but rejoice that your names are written in heaven.”
 Why did He say that?
 Was He saying that they should be more excited about having their names written in Heaven’s Book?
 Was He saying that all these guys that cast out demons were safe from Hell?
 No He wasn’t.
 What He was doing was warning them not focus on the power they appeared to have through the Name of Jesus.
-And they should be very concerned about their own lives and if they were even truly saved and genuine followers of Jesus, which can only come through God’s call.
-Let’s look at Matthew.
+And they should be more concerned about their own lives and if they were even truly genuine followers of Jesus.

-Matthew 7:21-23 21 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-22 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-23 And then will I declare to them, ‘I never knew you;depart from me, you workers of lawlessness.’
+Matthew 7:21-23 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
+On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
+And then will I declare to them, ‘I never knew you;depart from me, you workers of lawlessness.’”

 Take Heed: Listen to Jesus words when He says “Cast out demons in your name” then at the bottom He says “I never knew you, depart from me.”
 There’s nothing in this life that would come close to feeling the anguish of being falsely saved.
 To find out on the last day that the works you performed were not evidence in themselves that you truly belonged to Him would be devastating, for the lack of a better word.